theokwebb/my-writeups/LabRTFM&WTFI/README.md

 `jz mylabel` needs to be converted to opcode.
 However, since we haven’t written the `AND` instruction, we don’t know how far it would need to jump to `mylabel`.
 Therefore, let’s write the `AND` instruction first so it’s easier to calculate.

 ## `and eax, 0x31337`
 So, much like `MOV`, we need an `r32` for `EAX` and immediate of at least 3 bytes.
-Such instruction can be found on P655 in the manual. `AND EAX, imm32` matches this, and its opcode is `25`.
+Such instruction can be found on page 655 in the manual. `AND EAX, imm32` matches this, and its opcode is `25`.
 So, we can write:
 ```asm
 db 025h
 dd 031337h